MeeFoundation/ecosystem/README.md

 ### Personal Data Services

 - [Personal Data Services](PersonalDataServices.md) - services for managing personal data.
-They are layered on top of lower-level *Personal Data Store* components and add higher level services such as data syncronization to external data sources, and user interfaces for editing data, granting access.
+They are layered on top of lower-level *Personal Data Store* components and add higher level services such as data syncronization to external data sources, and user interfaces for editing data and granting access.

 ### Personal Data Stores